The word "no" can be a tough pill to swallow.

 Be sure you’re talking with the decision maker: You may be dealing with the wrong buyer who isn't high enough in the organization, or isn't the economic decision maker.
 Money is certainly an objection for them because they can't pull the trigger even if they wanted to.

 6 Types of Money Objections

-Money objections come in many different flavors and they often mean something entirely different.
+When buyers push back on price, they often mean something entirely different than what they say.
 Work to get to the heart of the objection.
 Here are 6 common money objections, what they sound like, and what they mean:

 What the buyer says: “Wow, that’s a lot.
 Can we do it for less?”

 What it means: This comes from the buyer who always asks for a price reduction because it’s worked in the past.
 Their philosophy is that it can’t hurt to ask.